 Keep in mind that even if you use a third-party payer, such as Gusto, that doesn’t relieve you of the responsibility to ensure tax returns are filed and all taxes are paid or deposited correctly and on time.
 However, most payroll services will reimburse you for any interest and penalties that you may incur if they are indeed at fault for filing and paying your taxes late.

 For more information on penalties and interest, check out IRS Publication 15.

 Our focus has been on your tax responsibility at the federal level.
 This is because Social Security and Medicare taxes are both mandated at the federal level.
 However, states and localities may have different income tax requirements.

 The Bottom Line

-As you can see, there is a lot that goes into calculating and reporting on Social Security, Medicare, and federal income taxes for both you as an employer and your employees.
-While it might seem manageable to do this by hand if you’ve just got just a few employees, I don’t recommend that you do.
+As you can see, there is a lot that goes into calculating and reporting Social Security, Medicare, and federal income taxes for both you as an employer and your employees.
+By following these instructions to file and pay your payroll taxes you can avoid penalties and the headache of IRS notices.